Thanks to everyone who participated in this year’s ASLE Conference!

-“EMERGENCE/Y,” The Association for the Study of Literature and Environment (ASLE) 2021 virtual conference, will take place from July 26 – August 6, with a combination of asynchronous and synchronous events.
+“EMERGENCE/Y,” The Association for the Study of Literature and Environment (ASLE) 2021 virtual conference, took place from July 26 – August 6, with a combination of asynchronous and synchronous events.

 The twelve streams and featured talks and performances of this all-remote convening merge in shared explorations of how creators, writers, critics, activists, teachers, collectives—past and present—have made sense of ruptures and crises and made space for being, creating, disrupting, solidarity, and change.
 We will ask: What is the time and history of the crisis of now?
 While crisis, like emergency, appears in the short term, its emergence is much longer in the making.
 How can work by ecocritics and environmental humanists work across these disparate, even divergent timescales?
 We will explore: How is crisis emplaced?
 How does it make and remake place?
 How do the dislocations forced by crisis—of human and nonhuman populations—reshape place attachment?
 What does attachment to a refuge feel like?